vemonet/libre-chat/docs/configure-documents-qa.md

 Libre Chat can be used to train and deploy a **documents-based question answering agent**

-When starting the service Libre Chat will automatically check if the *vectorstore* is already available, if not, it will build it from the provided *documents*.
+When starting the service Libre Chat will automatically check if the `vectorstore` is already available, if not, it will build it from the provided `documents`.
 It currently only supports PDF, but more options could be easily added, let us know if you need something in the issues.

-Below is an example of configuration using the llama-2 7B GGML model, with a FAISS vectorstore, to deploy a question answering agent that will source its answers from the documents provided:
+Below is an example of configuration using the Llama 2 7B GGML model, with a FAISS vectorstore, to deploy a question answering agent that will source its answers from the documents provided in the `./documents` folder:

 ```yaml title="chat.yml"
 llm: